spell-music/csound-expression/tutorial/QuickStart.markdown

 ~~~
 loopSnd :: String -> (Sig, Sig)
 takeSnd :: Sigs a => Double -> a -> a
+mul     :: SigSpace a => Sig -> a -> a
 ~~~

 The function `loopSnd` repeats endlessly a given file (note that it's important to write the files with extensions.
 Wav files and mp3s a treated differently the dicision is based on the file extension).
+The function `mul` scales the tuples of signals with a scalar signal.

 The `takeSnd` turncates the sound to the given amount of seconds.